Homelessness rises in Argentina’s capital amid crisis

-A makeshift tent of cardboard and plastic bags on the side of a busy avenue in the Argentine capital serves as the shelter for the girl, her four siblings and her parents, who sleep sharing two old mattresses laid out on the concrete.
+A makeshift tent of cardboard and plastic bags on the side of a busy avenue in the Argentine capital serves as shelter for the girl, her four siblings and her parents, who sleep sharing two old mattresses laid out on the concrete.

 “Being here with (the children) is not nice.
 The main risk is their health,” Valentina’s mother, Damiana, said while the kids played with used toys.
 “They want to watch TV.
 My oldest asks why we can’t be at home with our TV and our bed.”